CyberSecAI/KeyPhraseExtractionModel/README.md

    2. Fine-Tune Gemini 1.5 Flash with 500 dataset
 3. Create ~**5000** examples with the Fine-Tuned model
    1. review using an LLM, and manually
-   2. The [dataset of 5216 samples](data_in/finetune_top25_KeyPhrase_WeaknessDescription_json.csv) was used to finetune the model.
+   2. A dataset of 5216 samples (previously data_in/finetune_top25_KeyPhrase_WeaknessDescription_json.csv) was used to finetune the model.
 4. Create ~**50000** examples with the Fine-Tuned model
    1. review using an LLM, and manually
    2. Based on the review I did not Fine-Tune as the data was good enough
-4. Create ~**250,000** (~~number of publisehd CVEs) examples with the Fine-Tuned model
+5. Create ~**250,000** (~~number of published CVEs to end 2024) examples with the   Fine-Tuned model
    1. review using an LLM, and manually. **This is Work In Progress**
+6. Create a 50K diversified dataset to finetune the model
+   1. Apply a compound AI approach to analyze the dataset and make improvements.
+   2. Create ~**50,000** diversified sample with the Fine-Tuned model
-   1. Deploy to Production i.e. future published CVEs
+   3. Deploy to Production i.e. future published CVEs

-Published CVEs were used as input data.